Patternmaking Overview

 The pattern shop is usually the starting point for the production of tooling for a wide variety of industries such as foundries, vacuum forming, plastic injection, fibreglass and concrete products.
 Patterns are manufactured in timber, plastic or metal, depending on the application.

-A patternmaker obtains his qualification through a four year apprenticeship, which includes formal learning periods at TAFE and the remainder of the indenture in a pattern shop under the tutelage of a mentor tradesman.
-As his knowledge and skills increase, he is able to produce more technical patterns.
+A patternmaker obtains their qualification through a four year apprenticeship, which includes formal learning periods at TAFE and the remainder of the indenture in a pattern shop under the tutelage of a mentor tradesman.
+As their knowledge and skills increase, they are able to produce more technical patterns.

 A pattern is first an idea, which becomes a sketch or technical drawing.
 Using a wide variety of hand tools and machinery a dimensionally accurate pattern or tool is produced.

-The modern patternmaker's workshop is a world of big boys toys, with lathes, sanding disks, band saws and modern technology seeping in.
+The modern patternmaker's workshop is equipped with lathes, sanding disks, band saws and modern technology like CNC and 3D printers.
 Gone are the leather fillets of yesteryear, with a wide variety of resins, heat resistant fillers and other new products, combined with computer tools like CAD and email, today's patternmaker is at home "on the bench" or behind a computer.

 Patternmaking Gallery